Your home may be repossessed if you do not keep up repayments on your mortgage

 - Virgin Money

-If you are interested in Help to Buy, you will need to start by contacting a Help to Buy agent in the area you want to buy, as they rather than lenders administer the scheme.
+If you are interested in Help to Buy, you’ll need to start by contacting a Help to Buy agent in the area you want to buy, as they manage the scheme rather than mortgage lenders.

 You can find out more about government schemes to help you buy a home here.